kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 ## Design Details

 The CronJob controller will only need a minor update to the [getJobFromTemplate2](https://github.com/kubernetes/kubernetes/blob/7024beeeeb1f2e4cde93805a137cd7ad92fec466/pkg/controller/cronjob/utils.go#L188) function, to add the job scheduled timestamp as the job annotation `batch.kubernetes.io/cronjob-scheduled-timestamp`.
-The scheduled timestamp is represented in `RFC3339` form and is in `UTC`.
+The scheduled timestamp is represented in `RFC3339`.

+For the scheduled timestamp's timezone, the initial thought was to use `UTC` as it's used as the primary one for less confusion.
+However, since the `job` object has a `spec.timeZone`, it was a better to use the same timezone within the same object.
+If the job `spec.timeZone` is not set or `nil`, the annotation will use the `UTC` timezone as a default.

 ### Test Plan